IanTayler/MinG/README.md

 EXAMPLE USAGE
 =============

-As of now, someone who isn't interested in the inner workings of the module but wants to try out some (merge-only) minimalist grammars can easily create their grammar following this template:
+As of now, someone who isn't interested in the inner workings of the module but wants to try out some minimalist grammars can easily create their grammar following this template:

     START=F
     word1 :: =F =F -F F